ganthimathim-indium/Game_On/README.md

 # Game_On

-This repo includes apis for GameOn projec.
+This repo includes APIs for GameOn projec.
 Follow the given guidelines to setup backend for GameOn application.

 ## prerequisite setup